isb-cgc/readthedocs/docs/source/sections/webapp/Saved-Cohorts.rst

 - If you use AND and do not see the data you are expecting in the filter, try OR instead.
 AND is a more restrictive criteria requiring all filters to be met, OR is less restrictive, requiring only one criteria to be met for the data to appear.
 - Please add the term "AND" or "OR" in your saved cohort title since the type of combination used in your cohort does not display in the filters list for a saved cohort.

-Programs & Projects Panel
+Programs & Projects Tab
 ^^^^^^^^^^^^^^^^^^^^^^^^
-The Programs & Projects Panel is only available for User Data.
+The Programs & Projects Tab is only available for User Data.
 It displays the programs and projects that are part of the user data set.

 Cohort Filters Panel
 ^^^^^^^^^^^^^^^^^^^^^^